Mesothelioma: Occupational

 Exposure to asbestos fibers has been recognized as an occupational health hazard since the early 20th century.
 Numerous epidemiological studies have associated occupational exposure to asbestos with the development of pleural plaques, diffuse pleural thickening, asbestosis, carcinoma of the lung and larynx, gastrointestinal tumors, and diffuse malignant mesothelioma of the pleura and peritoneum.
 Asbestos has been widely used in many industrial products, including cement, brake linings, gaskets, roof shingles, flooring products, textiles, and insulation.

 Commercial asbestos mining at Wittenoom, Western Australia, took place from 1937 to 1966.
 The first case of mesothelioma in the town occurred in 1960.
 The second case was in 1969, and new cases began to appear more frequently thereafter.
-The lag time between initial exposure to asbestos and the development of mesothelioma varied from 12 years 9 months up to 58 years.
+The lag time between initial exposure to asbestos and the development of mesothelioma there varied from 12 years 9 months up to 58 years.
 A cohort study of miners employed at the mine reported that 85 deaths attributable to mesothelioma had occurred by 1985.
-By 1994, 539 reported deaths due to mesothelioma had been reported in Western Australia.
+By 1994, 539 reported deaths due to mesothelioma had been reported in all of Western Australia.

 Occupational exposure to asbestos in the United States mainly occurs when people are maintaining buildings that already have asbestos.
 Approximately 1.3 million US workers are exposed to asbestos annually; in 2002, an estimated 44,000 miners were potentially exposed to asbestos.

 Paraoccupational secondary exposure

 Family members and others living with asbestos workers have an increased risk of developing mesothelioma, and possibly other asbestos-related diseases.
 This risk may be the result of exposure to asbestos dust brought home on the clothing and hair of asbestos workers via washing a worker's clothes or coming into contact with asbestos-contaminated work clothing.
-To reduce the chance of exposing family members to asbestos fibres, asbestos workers are usually required to shower and change their clothing before leaving the workplace.
+To reduce the chance of exposing family members to asbestos fibers, asbestos workers are usually required to shower and change their clothing before leaving the workplace.